-Those of us who have some size to our operations should be dedicated to innovating more integrity, not less.
+Those of us who have some size to our operations should be dedicated to innovating with more integrity, not less.
 Don’t let anybody with “BIG” printed on their business plan steer you into compromising your product distinctions.
 Stay true.

 10. Pay Your Team Members

 If you want a content, loyal, innovative team, you need to reward them well.
 You can’t starve commitment and happiness into your team.